18 Effective Email List Ideas for Romance Authors

 4. Reader Polls and Feedback

-Even when I’m not doing an official poll, I’m often asking my subscribers questions and for their feedback.
-This builds a connection and relationship between me and my readers, and empowers my readers, making them feel a part of my writing success…which they are!
-Other options for polls include choosing characters names or titles.
-I had polls deciding on a breed dog for a character.
+Even when I’m not running an official poll, I often ask my subscribers questions and for their feedback.
+This builds a connection and relationship between me and my readers and empowers them, making them feel a part of my writing success… which they are!
+Other poll options include choosing character names or titles.
+I had polls deciding on a breed of dog for a character.
 Once, I admitted to wanting to kill one of my characters and asked my readers’ thoughts about it.
 (It was a resounding NO!).

 5. Exclusive Short Stories

 Remember when I said your subscribers have given you something important?
-They should be rewarded for that by getting things that no one else gets.
+They should be rewarded for that with things no one else gets.
 I’ve done this a couple of times, and readers enjoy it.
 It can be exclusive forever, or a story they get first.

 As far as what to write, keep it your world.
 Perhaps write a prequel or sequel story.
 Or if you’re thinking of a new story idea, write a little something and see what your readers think.